theeldermillenial/2025-liquidity-budget/README.md

 **Purpose**: This proposal is for work intended to enhance the long term sustainability of Cardano by increasing stablecoin liquidity in the ecosystem.

 **Article III(5)**: This proposal fulfills this section of the Cardano Constitution by containing a Title, Abstract, Reason for Proposal (Motivation and Rationale), and Supporting Materials.
-An off-chain copy of this proposal is linked to as the last element of the Supporting Materials section and is a Github link with commit hash thus fulfilling the other requirement of this section to have an off-chain copy with document hash.
-The Supporting Materials is not included in Github version of the document since it contains the commit hash.
+An off-chain copy of this proposal can be found at https://github.com/theeldermillenial/2025-liquidity-budget/README.md, and the commit and document hash are attached to the transaction to fulfill the other requirements of this section.

 **Article IV(1)**: We propose that this budget span 73 epochs (roughly 1 calendar year).